 Records for all service agreements and payments will be kept in the Business Office.
-Records for service visits will be maintained by the Branch Manager.
-Payment is issued upon receipt of a bill/invoice, completion of work, and verification with the Branch Manager.
+Records for service visits will be maintained by the Maintenance Specialist or Branch Manager.
+Payment is issued upon receipt of a bill/invoice, completion of work, and verification with the Maintenance Specialist or Branch Manager.
 Payment for services will not be issued in advance of the service being rendered without approval of the Director.